 A Coverdell Education Savings Account, also known simply as a Coverdell ESA, is a trust account established by the government to help families pay for qualified education expenses.
-A Coverdell ESA can be opened up for anyone who is age 18 or younger.
+A Coverdell ESA can be opened for anyone who is 18 or younger.
 However, the assets held in the plan must be withdrawn when the beneficiary has reached the age of 30.
 If the beneficiary has special needs, these age restrictions may be waived.
 Funds in the plan can go towards K-12 primary and secondary schools, in addition to higher education.
 The funds can be used towards many important education expenses, such as books and tuition.

 How Does the Coverdell ESA Work?

 A Coverdell ESA can be set up for all qualified beneficiaries.
 For example, if you have a son and daughter, ages 4 and 6, an ESA can be set up for each child.
 Unlike traditional retirement plans, such as an IRA or 401(k), contributions made to a Coverdell are not tax deductible.
 However, all withdrawals that are used to pay for qualified education expenses are tax-free.
 Any distributions from the account not used for educational expenses will be taxed at the beneficiary’s current tax rate.
 Generally, this is a lower tax rate than that of the contributor.